-Site C2 – The existing Block M can be further modified to pave way for Phase III development.
+Site C2 – The existing M Building can be further modified to pave way for Phase III development.
 It will link to the new composite complex with a large classroom podium to cater for future needs at Site C1.

 Commencement of construction of Phase III will be subject to availability of funds.